 India has experienced rapid growth of money in recent decades.
-Because India is a developing country with a high rate of population increase, the demand for bank credit from the private sector is robust.
-Banks can charge wide margins and grow their balance sheets rapidly.
-Meanwhile the government has consistently run budget deficit, which need to be financed to some degree from the banking system.
+Because India is a developing country with a rapidly growing population, the demand for bank credit from the private sector is robust.
+Banks can charge wide profit margins and grow their balance sheets rapidly.
+Meanwhile the government has consistently run a budget deficit, which needs to be financed to some degree from the banking system.
 The average rate of money growth since 1980 has been almost 17% a year and it has been associated with an average rate of rise in nominal GDP of over 14%.

-A perhaps surprising feature of the Indian experience is the consistency of annual growth - in both money and nominal GDP - in the mid-teens .
-In no year from 1980 to 2014 did money growth run at under 10%.
+A somewhat surprising feature of the Indian experience is that the annual growth rate of both broad money and nominal GDP has consistently remained in the mid-teens .
 The inflation rate has often neared or exceeded 10%.
-The Reserve Bank of India has in the last few years tried to dampen inflation pressures, but rarely refers to money aggregates in its policy statements.
-Policy instruments are understood to include a 'cash reserve ratio' and a 'statutory liquidity ratio', as if the RBI were committed to influencing bank balance sheet size by varying the required ratios of cash and liquidity to the total balance sheet.
+The Reserve Bank of India has tried to dampen inflation pressures in the last few years, but rarely refers to monetary aggregates in its policy statements.
+Policy instruments are understood to include a 'cash reserve ratio' and a 'statutory liquidity ratio', as if the RBI were committed to influencing the size of bank balance sheet size by varying the required ratios of cash and liquidity to the total balance sheet.
 Typically money grows rather faster than nominal GDP, reflecting the extension of 'the banking habit'.
 This is the tendency for households to keep an increasing proportion of their assets in bank deposits (which pay interest), instead of in precious metals (which do not), as economic growth facilitates communications and enhances financial education.